 When an agent’s behaviour is rude, abusive, threatening or violent, see CH855000, we can refuse to have meetings with them, or speak with them either face to face, by phone, or both.

 Restricting an agent’s ability to deal with us can lead to complaints if we do not have a substantial and well understood body of evidence supporting our decision.
+If you feel that an agent’s behaviour is such that we should consider limiting contact with them you should contact the [When an agent’s behaviour is rude, abusive, threatening or violent, see CH855000, we can refuse to have meetings with them, or speak with them either face to face, by phone, or both.

-If you feel that an agent’s behaviour is such that we should consider limiting contact with them you should contact the (This content has been withheld because of exemptions in the Freedom of Information Act 2000) , see CH860000, before taking any action.
+Restricting an agent’s ability to deal with us can lead to complaints if we do not have a substantial and well understood body of evidence supporting our decision.
+If you feel that an agent’s behaviour is such that we should consider limiting contact with them you should contact the](mailto:7821989@internal.hmrc.gov.uk) , see CH860000, before taking any action.

 Before we take a decision to limit our form of contact with an abusive agent we must tell them in what way their behaviour is unacceptable and give them the opportunity to